Industries

 Finance

-According to the new Corporate Sustainability Reporting Directive (CSRD), from the 2023 financial year onwards, the management report of many EU companies should contain sustainability-related information that is necessary for understanding the company's business performance, results of operations, position and the impact of its activities.
+With the new Corporate Sustainability Reporting Directive (CSRD), the reporting of many EU companies from the 2024 financial year onwards is to include sustainability-related information that is necessary for an understanding of the company's business performance, results, position, and the impact of its activities.

-Which Companies Are Subject to Reporting Requirements Under the Corporate Sustainability Reporting Directive (CSRD)?
+Which Companies Are Subject to the Corporate Sustainability Reporting Directive (CSRD)?

-In the future, less large and non-capital market-oriented companies will also be required to report on sustainability.
-The European legislator considers companies whose annual average number of employees reaches 250 to be among the companies subject to the reporting obligation.
-In addition, the balance sheet total at the end of the year must exceed 20 million euros or sales for the fiscal year must exceed 40 million euros - this applies regardless of whether an individual company or a group is capital market-oriented or not.
-Companies that use a regulated market for equity and/or debt financing are always required to comply with the new sustainability reporting requirements.
-Only micro-enterprises are exempt (as of today).
+In future, less large and non-capital-market-oriented companies will also be obliged to report on sustainability, which is referred to as "ESG reporting" (Environmental / Governmental / Social) in line with Anglo-American corporate reporting.
+The European legislator considers companies with an annual average of 250 employees to be subject to reporting requirements.
+In addition, the balance sheet total at the end of the year must exceed 20 million euros or the turnover for the financial year must exceed 40 million euros - this applies regardless of whether an individual company or a group is capital market-oriented or not.
+Companies that use a regulated market for financing via equity and/or debt capital are always required to comply with the new sustainability reporting obligations.
+The only exceptions (as of today) are micro-enterprises with fewer than 10 employees and/or a turnover of less than EUR 20 million.
+From 2028 at the latest, all companies - with the exception of micro-enterprises - must expect to report ESG information on a mandatory basis.

-Number of reportable companies grows massively due to CSRD
+Number of companies subject to reporting requirements grows massively as a result of the CSRD

-Leading auditing firms estimate the number of companies in Germany that will have to report in the future at around 15,000, and across Europe as many as 50,000.
-If the timetable set by the EU works out - and there are no delays in the legislative process - the new CSRD standards should already be valid for the 2023 financial year.
-From the year 2025/2026, the group of "affected" companies will be expanded again, because the EU is planning an SME standard for reporting on sustainability aspects.
+Leading auditing firms estimate the number of companies in Germany that will be required to report in the future at around 15,000, and as many as 50,000 across Europe.
+If the timetable set by the EU works out - and there are no delays in the legislative process - the new CSRD standards should already apply for the 2023 financial year.

 What Information Must Be Included in Sustainability Reporting According to the CSRD?